-In our earlier work we used the Low Frequency Approximation (LFA) [10] to model the instrument response, but to our surprise this proved to be insufficiently accurate for the MLDC data sets where the full detector response is used.
+In our earlier work we used the low-frequency approximation (LFA) [10] to model the instrument response, but to our surprise this proved to be insufficiently accurate for the MLDC data sets where the full detector response is used.
 Since the maximum frequencies of the injected signals were below 2 mHz, we had expected the LFA to be adequate, but when running on the training data sets we found systematic offsets in many of the parameters.
-The parameter recovery improved significantly when we upgraded our instrument response to the Rigid Adiabatic Approximation (RAA) [11], which includes finite armlength effects.
-Our interpretation of this finding is that while the differences between the LFA and RAA are small at 2 mHz, the differences are amplified by the very large contribution to the signal to noise ratio that comes from from the final cycles of the inspiral.
+The parameter recovery improved significantly when we upgraded our instrument response to the rigid adiabatic approximation (RAA) [11], which includes finite armlength effects.
+Our interpretation of this finding is that while the differences between the LFA and RAA are small at 2 mHz, the differences are amplified by the very large contribution to the signal-to-noise ratio that comes from the final cycles of the inspiral.
 Indeed, we suspect that the remaining small systematic offsets in the recovered masses can be traced to the approximate nature of the RAA.

-We modified our barycenter waveforms and signal tapers to agree with those used to inject the simulated signals [12], but rather than searching over initial phase (the phase parameter used to generate the waveforms), we continued our earlier practice of searching over the phase at coalescence, as we have found this to give better acceptance rates in the search chains.
+We modified our barycentre waveforms and signal tapers to agree with those used to inject the simulated signals [12], but rather than searching over initial phase (the phase parameter used to generate the waveforms) we continued our earlier practice of searching over the phase at coalescence, as we have found this to give better acceptance rates in the search chains.

-The organization of the rest of the paper is as follows : In Section 2 we present a very short discussion of the search algorithm used.
+The organization of the rest of the paper is as follows.
+In section 2 we present a very short discussion of the search algorithm used.
 We define the Metropolis-Hastings sampling, the frequency annealing with thermostated heat and the simulated annealing scheme used.
-Section 3 contains a presentation of results for both the training and blind data sets for the challenges.
+Section 3 contains a presentation of the results for both the training and blind data sets for the challenges.

-2. The Search Algorithm.
+2. The search algorithm

-Our search algorithm, which is again explained in more detail in [5] is based on a Metropolis-Hastings sampling, which is the central engine of the standard Markov Chain Monte Carlo method (MCMC).
+Our search algorithm, which is again explained in more detail in [5], is based on a Metropolis-Hastings sampling, which is the central engine of the standard Markov chain Monte Carlo method.
 Our method incorporates both simulated and frequency annealing schemes at various stages in the search.
-The algorithm uses a number of proposal distributions to jump around the parameter space, as well as a maximization over the time to coalescence.
-To quickly summarize : Starting with the signal s(t) and some initial template $h(t, \vec{x})$ the (un-normalized) posterior density at \vec{x} is computed.
-We then draw from a proposal distribution and propose a jump to another point in the space \vec{y} .
-The posterior and proposal densities at \vec{x} and \vec{y} are then compared by forming the the Metropolis-Hastings ratio
+The algorithm uses a number of proposal distributions which we hope will mimic the posterior distribution to jump around the parameter space, as well as a maximization over the time to coalescence.
+To quickly summarize, starting with the signal s(t) and some initial template $h(t, \vec{x})$ in the parameter space defined by the parameter set \vec{x} , the (un-normalized) posterior density $p(s|\vec{x})$ at \vec{x} is computed.
+In this particular case the posterior density is defined by the likelihood where C is a normalization constant.